Tiramisioux/cinemate/README.md

 ## Overview
 CineMate scripts is a way for users to implement and customize manual controls for their [cinepi-raw](https://github.com/cinepi/cinepi-raw) build.

 Project aims at offering an easy way to build a custom camera.
 For basic operation and experimentation, Raspberry Pi, camera board and monitor is needed.
-For practical use, buttons and switches can easily be added, allowing for a custom build.
+For practical use, buttons and switches can easily be added.

 A ready made disk image can be found [here](https://github.com/Tiramisioux/cinemate/releases).